fhdm-dev/scoppy/docs/app-help/rp2040-max-sample-rate-setting.md

 The setting is stored in the Android app and so it will need to be modified on each Android device.

 ### What is the maximum sample rate when two oscilloscope channels are enabled?
 When both channels are enabled the maximum sample rate is halved.
-The maximum samples rates for the three possible settings are thus
+The maximum sample rates for the three possible settings are thus
 250kS/s, 625kS/s and 1MS/s when using two channels.

 ## Footnotes